Slashflex/Forkify/README.md

 # This command will open a new tab on your default web browser and watch for any changes on JS, HTML or SCSS files and reload the page once webpack has done it's job of bundling :D
 ```

+## This project is powered by an API
+Originally the API used to build this project was [food2fork](https://www.food2fork.com/) but this website will close on 30th November 2019, therefore i had to use a part of this API which i found [here](https://forkify-api.herokuapp.com/), thanks to [Jonas Schmedtmann](https://github.com/jonasschmedtmann).

 ## Author

 👤 **Slashflex (David)**